Birth Control Pills

 Birth Control Methods

-Failure rates among all users (including those not using the method correctly) are about 20%.
-However, among conscientious users, failure rates may be as low as 5%.
+Failure rates among all users in typical 1st year use are about 20%.
+With consistent and proper use, failure rates may be as low as 5%.

 Powered by CivicPlus